jjcrl/jjcrl/README.md

 - 👋 Hi, I’m @jjcrl
 - 👀 I’m interested in Data Visualisation and Software Development.
-- 🌱 I’m currently learning JavaScript, Nodes.js, D3 adn CSS
+- 🌱 I’m currently learning JavaScript, Nodes.js, D3 and CSS
 - 💞️ I’m looking to collaborate on in any junior project to expand my portfolio.
 - 📫 How to reach me Linkedin Profile: https://www.linkedin.com/in/jjcrl/